isomerpages/mlaw-corp/news/speeches/_posts/2014-04-10-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-at-the-Asian-Maritime-Law-and-Arbitration-Conference.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, at the Asian Maritime Law and Arbitration Conference
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, at the Asian Maritime Law and Arbitration Conference'
 permalink: /news/speeches/speech-by-senior-minister-of-state-for-education-and-law--ms-ind
 breadcrumb: Speeches
-collection_name: news

 ---

 10 Apr 2014 Posted in [Speeches](/news/speeches)